smenjas/educational-content/computers.md

 everything you send to the site.
 Therefore you should always pay attention to whether the sites you visit are encrypted.
 If the URL begins with http instead of https, then it's not encrypted.
-Even if it does begin with https, it's only encrypted if the sites certificate is valid and up to date.
+Even if it does begin with https, it's only encrypted if the site's certificate is valid and up to date.
 You will often see a padlock icon to indicate whether a web site is encrypted.
 You can click on the padlock icon to see information about the web site's domain name and certificate.
 If a certificate is no longer valid, some browsers will show an icon to indicate that.

-Even if the web site's domain belongs to the organization you think it does, and they have encrypted the web site, you should only interact with web sites that belong to organization you trust to engage n business with you honestly.
+Even if the web site's domain belongs to the organization you think it does, and they have encrypted the web site, you should only interact with web sites that belong to organization you trust to engage in business with you honestly.
 If you do not trust someone, then a web site certificate should not override that.

-You definitely should not enter any passwords or personal information on sites that are not encrypted.
+You definitely should not enter any passwords, credit card numbers, or personal information on sites that are not encrypted.
 If you do, you are broadcasting that information for the world to see.

-### Personal Data
+### Personal Information
-Personal data include names, phone numbers, email addresses, physical addresses, passwords, usernames, government ID numbers, student ID numbers, and many other things you might not think about, like GPS coordinates that are included in most of the photos people take.
+Personal information includes names, phone numbers, email addresses, physical addresses, passwords, usernames, account numbers, PIN numbers, government ID numbers, student ID numbers, and many other things you might not think about (like GPS coordinates that are included in most photos).

-You should be very careful with personal information.
+Be very careful with personal information!
 Once you post it publicly you cannot prevent anyone from copying it.
 Even if you think you did not share it publicly, you may have done so accidentally.
 If you share a photo that shows some mail with your address on it, or you enter your address into an online store that's not encrypted, you have broadcast your address to the world.

-Try to avoid sharing any personal information, except when you are required to.
+Avoid sharing personal information, except when you must.
 Even then, you should feel free to pause, and think about whether you want to interact with someone.
 Do not ever feel pressured to provide information to someone over the Internet or on the phone with personal information immediately.
 You're allowed to take time to think about it, and call them back later if you decide to.

 #### Work vs. Personal
-You should separate your work and personal data as much as possible, to avoid legal complications and providing an example of professionalism.

-If you can, have separate devices for work and personal use, and use each exclusively for their intended purpose.
+You should separate your work and personal data as much as possible, to avoid legal complications, and provide an example of professionalism.
+If you can, use separate devices for work and personal use.

 If your devices belong to your employer, you should still avoid using your work email for personal communication.
 Instead, use a personal email.

+As a side note, keep your emails brief, use the subject line, and keep different subjects in separate threads for easy reference later.
+This shows people that you respect their valuable time.

 ## Types of Computers
 There are many different kinds of computers that affect your every day life,